sigedu-org/website/_pages/home.md

 <h2>News</h2>

+**April 15, 2021**.
+The [final schedule](bea/current#schedule) for BEA 2021 is now availale!
+We look forward to seeing everyone at the workshop!
+{: .notice--info}

 **February 25, 2021**.
 The decisions for BEA 2021 submissions have been emailed to the authors.
 Thanks everyone for for your hard work!
 See [here](/bea/current#accepted-papers) for the list of accepted papers.
 Camera-ready versions are due March 4th!
-{: .notice--info}
+{: .notice}

 **January 18, 2021**.
 Due to multiple requests, we have extended the [BEA 2021](/bea/current) paper submission deadline to **January 25th, 11:59 pm UTC-12**.
-{: .notice}

-**November 27, 2020**.
-The [BEA 2021](/bea/current) workshop has been accepted and will be co-located with EACL.
-BEA 2021 will be held entirely online on Tuesday, April 20, 2021.
-The submission deadline is Monday, January 18, 2021.
-Looking forward to your submissions!
 {: .notice}

 <div class="text-center">